bilelmoussaoui/Hardcode-Tray/README.md

 - `--change-color`

 Your favorite theme does not provide icons for all those hardcoded icons?
-Just use an other theme and change the colors using Hardcode-Tray.
+Just use a different theme and change the colors using Hardcode-Tray.
 ```bash
 hardcode-tray --change-color "#FIRSTCOLOR #REPLACE_FIRST_COLOR" "#SECONDCOLOR #REPLACE_SECOND_COLOR"...
 ```